-Rates raised on local properties are the primary way in which local councils in Australia collect revenue in order to deliver community services.
+Local government rates raised on property are the primary way in which local councils in Australia collect revenue for community services.

 In Victoria councils are currently able to choose from three different systems for determining the base on which rates are levied:

-- Site Value Rating (SVR): the value of land, not including any improvements
+- Site Value Rating (SV): the value of land, not including any improvements

 - Capital Improved Value (CIV): the value of land plus any improvements (ie. Buildings) on it